 You also get to see the usage of that particular keyword from the headings taken from the SERP’s Top 10 results.
 The more you see it being used in the headings, it’s a clear indication that you must not miss out on adding the keyword in your content.

 There is a lot you can do with Content Intelligence.
 The ten use cases are a good starting point, but let me finish on a promise: if you too have discovered there is something you can do in Content Intelligence, reach out to me and I’ll add it together with this piece.

-With that said, here’s what we have in our upcoming pipeline: The Rank Tracking will undergo another phase of a makeover.
-This is something we’re currently working on day and night.
-We’re excited for its release, which will come real soon, so stay tuned!
+With that said, here’s what we have in our upcoming pipeline: BiQ Product Roadmap.
+These are what we’ve planned and are currently working on day and night.
+We’re excited for their releases, which will come in phases, so stay tuned!